 At Sky Arts, we believe the arts are essential.
 They fuel our economy, unite communities, and bring meaning and joy to our lives.
 They help us understand the world—and ourselves.
 Whether we’re watching a play, reading a novel, dancing at a gig, or simply turning on the TV, the arts are with us, always.

-The Sky Arts Awards is more than a celebration.
+The Sky Arts Awards are more than a celebration.
 It’s a rallying cry to protect and support the arts across the UK—and a heartfelt thank you to everyone who keeps creativity alive, often against the odds.

 Mark your calendars: the 2025 Sky Arts Awards take centre stage on Tuesday 16 September, live from The Roundhouse, London.
 With a new wave of extraordinary nominees, this year’s ceremony promises unforgettable moments and creative inspiration in abundance.